davidgiven/fluxengine/doc/disk-ibm.md

 tri-mode drive to spin at 360rpm, however an older 360rpm-only drive will work to read these formats.

-Alternately, the FluxEngine software can resale the flux pulses to enable reading and writing these formats with a plain 300rpm drive.
+Alternately, the FluxEngine software can rescale the flux pulses to enable reading and writing these formats with a plain 300rpm drive.
 To do this, specify the following two additional options: